 Indo-Pacific.
-However, it's possible that all Hawaiian animals will
+On the other hand, it's possible that all Hawaiian animals will

 distinct from other Indo-Pacific populations of S. orientalis with further work.
 It's

-listed in Gosliner, et. al, 2008 as Aglaja sp. #1 and in Gosliner, et. al., 2018 as Philinopsis orientalis.
+listed in Gosliner, et. al, 2008 as Aglaja sp. #1 and in Gosliner, et. al., 2018 as Philinopsis sp. #4.
 It was probably first recorded in Hawaii from Kaneohe Bay, Oahu

 by Terry Gosliner in the 1970s and is listed in Gosliner, 1980 as Aglaja orientalis.